Ability to push DHCP settings to two servers

 A static included file (and sync that) would be best.

-#7 Updated by Yama Kasi over 3 years ago
+#7 Updated by Yama Kasi about 4 years ago

 I have discussed this again with the ISC-DHCP guys and as there is no sync between the static leases we simply can do a second omapi call to the secondary server so both lease files will be the same when adding/editing/changing a host.